 Mike Gillis is a podcaster, an aspiring professional geek, former political roustabout, and comic book fanatic.
 He also used to co-host the Mike and Pól Save the Universe! comic book podcast, and is a co-creator of the Ask an Atheist radio show.

 He geeks out for comic books, J.R.R.
-Tolkien’s Middle-earth legendarium, superheroes, the Planet of the Apes, so-bad-they’re-good action and sci-fi movies, the band Queen, the Venture Bros., the Rockford Files, and Mystery Science Theater 3000.
+Tolkien’s Middle-earth legendarium, superheroes, the Planet of the Apes, so-bad-they’re-good action and sci-fi movies, the band Queen, Spider-Man, the Venture Bros., the Rockford Files, and Mystery Science Theater 3000.

 Don’t get him started about the problems with the movie Prometheus, Zack Snyder’s Man of Steel, Garfield’s inexplicable change into a biped, or his giant man-crush on James Garner.

 Casey Doran is an aspiring Harry Selden, a psycho-historian planning for the future of the Empire.
 When not cramming for a discussion panel, he works as an I.T. pistolero for his day job, chips away at a speculative fiction novel and is teaching his infant son percussion with rhythmic spankings.